 Llaelese Resistance in a nutshell

-The Resistance is a very cool theme with excellent benefits, tons of non-faction options and a couple drawbacks.
+The Resistance is a very cool theme with excellent benefits, tons of non-Merc options, and only a couple drawbacks.
 Near army-wide pathfinder is outstanding, especially on Storm Lances or Vengers.
 Being penalized for bringing a large battlegroup isn't.
-The force is also awaiting more Llaelese releases as your Protectorate or Cygnar units can only take up so many of your points before you're left with Thorn Gun Mages, Devil Dogs and Blythe and Bull to round things out.
+The force is also awaiting more Llaelese releases as your non-Merc units can only take up so many of your points before you're left with spending the rest on Thorn Gun Mages, Devil Dogs, or Blythe and Bull to round things out.

 Theme's strengths & Playing to them